p4r4n0y1ng/pyfmg/README.md

 information is randomly generated and then appended to a dash and the last 4 digits of your API Key.
 This is for those people who need to track session information (particularly those of you who are threading/multiprocessing etc.)

-A for instance of this is that, if you're in debug mode and watching your output you'll see something like
+For instance, if you're in debug mode and watching your output you'll see something like

 ```
 "session": "8862b4d9-256b-43a5-bc2a-71d330978a6b-mfmg"